SpeagleYao/Academic-Homepage/content/home/courses.md

   title: Machine learning (AI)
   url: ""
   description: >-
-    * Learn various of algorithms in ML and complete a project using DCNN models.
+    * Learn various of algorithms in ML

+    * Completed a code tutorial on how to use sklearn, Keras, PyTorch

+    * Complete a [Project](#projects) using DCNN models to play 2048 game

 - date_end: "2020-03-01"
   date_start: "2020-06-30"